I am a firm believer that employees come to work and want to do a good job.

-However, it is the organization’s responsibility to ensure the work environment is one that inspires creative thinking and allows employees to do their job without any barriers or distractions to slow them down.
+However, the organization is responsible for ensuring the work environment inspires creative thinking and allows employees to do their job without any barriers or distractions to slow them down.

-Apple is getting ready to open its new Spaceship Campus or Apple Park.
+For instance, Apple opened its new Spaceship Campus or Apple Park a few years ago.
 This new, innovative approach to office space has raised the bar for office design.

-Much of Apple’s success is the result of creative employees who think outside the box.
+Much of Apple’s success results from creative employees who think outside the box.
 This new campus was designed with that in mind.

 “Steve’s vision for Apple stretched far beyond his time with us.
 He intended Apple Park to be the home of innovation for generations to come.
 The workspaces and parklands are designed to inspire our team as well as benefit the environment.
 We’ve achieved one of the most energy-efficient buildings in the world, and the campus will run entirely on renewable energy.”
 Tim Cook – Apple CEO

-Organizations should strive to create workspace that inspires and fosters creativity but also one that minimizes distractions that cause unintended errors.
+Organizations should strive to create a workspace that inspires and fosters creativity and minimizes distractions that cause unintended errors.

 Many organizations don’t have the resources to build such an inspiring and unique office space.

-Consequently, we need to make the most of the space we have and remove obstacles to productivity and those that contribute to errors.
+Consequently, we must make the most of our space and remove obstacles to productivity and those contributing to errors.

-Employees need to have work areas that are conducive to productivity with minimal distractions.
+Employees need to have work areas conducive to productivity with minimal distractions.

 Distractions slow workflow and can contribute to avoidable errors.

-Paying attention to those physical elements of the work area can have a major impact on focus and an employee’s ability to achieve goals.
+When a business pays attention to the physical elements of the work environment, it can significantly impact an employee’s focus and ability to achieve goals.

 1. Manage Office Temperature